THE SPEECH COLLAB PLLC

 Communication Partners

-Specializing in communication support and AAC services for children with complex needs, as well as the people who support them through effective speech collaboration.
+Specializing in AAC services for children with complex needs, as well as the people who support them.

-Specializing in communication support and AAC services for children with complex needs, as well as the people who support them through effective speech collaboration.
+Specializing in AAC services for children with complex needs, as well as the people who support them.

 At The Speech Collab, we provide communication support through Augmentative and Alternative Communication (AAC) services designed for children with complex communication needs.
 AAC systems, including speech generating devices, can serve as powerful tools that empower children to express their wants, needs, thoughts, and ideas.

-Unfortunately, many families abandon their child's device within the first years due to a lack of training and support in communication support.
-At The Speech Collab, we are dedicated to building AAC capacity for all communication partners through speech collaboration.
+Unfortunately, many families abandon their child's device within the first years due to a lack of support.
+At The Speech Collab, we are dedicated to building AAC capacity for all communication partners.
 We offer training, coaching, and consultation to families, teachers, and other professionals.

 Identifying and acquiring an AAC system that fits your child's needs can be challenging.
 At The Speech Collab, we provide essential communication support through AAC evaluations and funding assistance.
-Once your child receives their device, we also offer device customization and technical assistance to enhance their speech collaboration.
+Once your child receives their device, we also offer device customization and technical assistance.

 Communication support encompasses both speech and language strategies as well as assistive technology, fostering effective speech collaboration.